 Patient and Public Involvement and Engagement, or PPIE, is the processes of researchers collaborating with patients, caregivers, family members, service users and members of the public during research activities.
 INVOLVE defines public involvement as “research being carried out 'with' or 'by' members of the public rather than 'to', 'about' or 'for' them.

 Involvement may include, helping to develop patient information leaflets, joining advisory and steering groups, or acting as co-applicants on research projects.

 Participation may involve participating in a clinical trial or completing a questionnaire as a part of a research study.

 It is vital to collaborate with members of the public to ensure that our research is of the highest quality, and focuses on issues which patients, and the public, find most important.
 By collaborating with members of the public and patients, our research will have a greater focus and relevance for those directly affected by the findings.

-At the Centre for Surgical Research we actively engage with the public and encourage their involvement in the work we do.
-This ensures that our research focuses on what patients and the public find important and helps to ensure our research is of the highest quality.
+At the Bristol Centre for Surgical Research, we actively engage with the public and encourage their involvement in the work we do.

-Our approach to public involvement in research maps to the vision of INVOLVE, a national advisory group that aims to support active public involvement in NHS research.
-Further information about INVOLVE and guidance about public involvement in research can be found here.
+Our approach to public involvement in research maps to NIHR’s vision of involving patients and the public in research.
+Further information and guidance about public involvement in research can be found here

-We are always looking for new public contributors for our studies.
+We are always keen to hear from new public contributors for our studies.
 If you are interested in being part of a public involvement group or would like to discuss public involvement in your study, please contact our public involvement team at email@example.com